blockchainsllc/in3-docs/docs/api-c.md

 int b_cmp(bytes_t *a, bytes_t *b);
 ```

-compares 2 byte arrays and returns 1 for equal and 0 for not equal
+Compares 2 byte arrays and returns 1 for equal and 0 for not equal.

 arguments:
 ```eval_rst